-- You want to do quick Boolean searching (using the terms AND, OR, or NOT; these terms must be capitalised)
+- You want to do quick Boolean searching (using fields that supply the terms AND, OR, or NOT)

 - You already have an exact search term (use if you don't want related terms -- to see a list of search terms, use Browse search].

 Once you have your search results, you can Refine or limit them to just the types of materials you want.